Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Introduction

 \section{Introduction}

 Over the past few decades, machine learning has emerged as a major application area for optimization algorithms.
-A central challenge in this field is unconstrained optimization, which involves minimizing a convex objective function without constraints.
+A central challenge in this field is unconstrained optimization, which involves minimizing a convex objective function without any constraints.
 Mathematically, this problem is formulated as:

-At the heart of addressing this challenge are gradient-based methods, which have driven significant advancements due to their computational efficiency and low memory requirements.
-These advantages make them particularly well-suited for large-scale machine learning tasks.
-As a result, gradient-based methods have not only propelled theoretical progress but also facilitated practical breakthroughs, establishing them as indispensable tools in both machine learning research and real-world applications.
+At the heart of addressing this challenge are gradient-based methods, which have driven significant progress due to their computational efficiency and low memory requirements.
+These properties make them particularly well-suited for large-scale machine learning tasks.
+As a result, gradient-based algorithms have become indispensable tools in modern optimization, playing a central role in both theoretical developments and real-world applications.

-One of the simplest and most foundational gradient-based methods is the vanilla gradient descent, which dates back to~\citet{cauchy1847methode}.
-Given an initial point $x_0 \in \mathbb{R}^d$, the vanilla gradient descent method is implemented recursively as:
+One of the most fundamental gradient-based methods is vanilla gradient descent, which dates back to~\citet{cauchy1847methode}.
+Given an initial point $x_0 \in \mathbb{R}^d$, the method generates iterates according to the update rule:

-where $s$ denotes the step size.
-While this method is effective, it can be slow to converge for convex functions.
-In the mid-1980s,~\citet{nesterov1983method} introduced a two-step accelerated algorithm, now known as Nesterov’s accelerated gradient method (\texttt{NAG}).
-Given any initial $x_0 = y_0 \in \mathbb{R}^d$,~\texttt{NAG} employs the following update rules:
+where $s>0$ is the step size.
+While this method is simple and widely used, its convergence can be slow, particularly for convex functions.
+To overcome this limitation,~\citet{nesterov1983method} introduced a two-step accelerated scheme, now known as Nesterov’s accelerated gradient method (\texttt{NAG}).
+Starting from any initial point $x_0 = y_0 \in \mathbb{R}^d$, the updates are given by:

-where $s$ is the step size, and $r \geq 2$ is the momentum parameter.
-Compared to the vanilla gradient descent method,~\texttt{NAG} achieves accelerated convergence rates.
-However, it does not guarantee monotone convergence, that is, the function values $f(x_k)$ do not necessarily decrease at every iteration.
-As a result, oscillations or overshoots may occur, especially as iterates approach the minimizer, as illustrated in~\Cref{fig: quadratic}.
+where $s>0$ is the step size, and $r \geq 2$ is the momentum parameter.
+Compared to vanilla gradient descent,~\texttt{NAG} achieves an accelerated convergence rate.
+However, it does not guarantee monotonicity, meaning that the function values $f(x_k)$ may not decrease at every iteration.
+As a result, oscillations or overshooting can occur, particularly as the iterates approach the minimizer (see~\Cref{fig: quadratic}).

+This lack of stability and predictability can make it difficult to monitor optimization progress and ensure reliable convergence.